David W. Anderson MBA, PhD, ICD.D, FCIS

-David Anderson is the founder of The Anderson Governance Group and the Anderson Leadership Group, two complementary advisory firms serving an international clientele of corporate leaders.
+David Anderson is the founder of The Anderson Governance Group, an advisory firm serving an international clientele of corporate leaders.
 He serves as board and CEO advisor for public, crown and private organizations, including some of the world’s most respected financial institutions based in Canada.

 David writes on governance and leadership for publications in Canada, the UK and the US, and is widely republished in other countries.
 His scholarly articles have appeared in Corporate Governance: An International Review, Journal of Managerial Psychology, and Leadership Quarterly.
 David served as Special Advisor to the NACD Blue Ribbon Commission on Board Evaluation in 2001 and to five subsequent Commissions.
 NACD’s Directorship magazine named David to its “Directorship 100 – People to Watch” list of the most influential thinkers and practitioners in US corporate governance in both 2010 and 2011.